Here’s SaveKPFA‘s statement of principles. See our endorsers list.

 KPFA is an invaluable resource, sustained for decades by our diverse, local communities.
-As in the fight to save KPFA and the network in 1999, we oppose the Pacifica National Board imposing its own agenda on the station.
-Pacifica should respect each station’s right to select its own station manager, set its own budget, and determine its own programming.
-Funds raised from our listeners should support KPFA, not an overblown Pacifica bureaucracy.
+As in the fight to save KPFA and the network in 1999, we oppose the Pacifica National Board imposing its own agenda on the station, and the mismanagement KPFA’s funds.
+Funds raised from our listeners should support KPFA.

 • Ensure high quality, progressive programming

 Quality programming attracts and keeps listeners.
 KPFA is world-renowned for its cogent and listenable news, commentary and public affairs broadcasts, as well as its groundbreaking music and cultural programming.
-Programming changes should be based on evidence gathered by regular listener surveys, community outreach, consideration of the media environment in KPFA’s listening area, and other fair and honest methods.
-Program changes should have broad appeal, especially during AM and PM drive time, and should help KPFA compete for new audiences to widen the reach of alternative news and culture.
-We also believe that movements have many voices.
-KPFA serves as a forum for discussion on the left and is a voice of all those in struggle.
+Program changes should have broad appeal, and should help KPFA compete for new audiences.

 Respect KPFA’s listeners